osohq/oso-nest-doc-mgmt/README.md

 ## Authorization with oso

 To add more flexible access controls, we implemented a richer authorization scheme using the [oso javascript library](https://www.npmjs.com/package/oso) and rules written in oso's policy language, [Polar](https://docs.osohq.com/using/polar-syntax.html).
+The oso implementation has four main parts:

 * [OsoInstance](src/oso/oso-instance.ts) inherits from the Oso class in the oso javascript module.
 It configures the oso library to register our domain classes (`Guest`, `User`, `Document`, and `Project`) so they may be used in policy rules and loads and validates the files containing the Polar policy rules.